 - A sharp knife

-- A funnel for pouring vodka between bottles (optional but recommended)
+- A funnel for pouring vodka between bottles (like this)

-- Bottles for storing the vanilla (I suggest glass bottles)
+- Bottles for storing the vanilla (find small amber glass bottles here)

 Process for making the Extract